Winter of 2009–10 in Europe: United Kingdom

-The following airports were at some point closed: London Gatwick Airport, London Heathrow Airport, Birmingham Airport, Cardiff Airport, London Luton Airport, George Best Belfast City Airport, Southampton Airport, Blackpool International Airport, Newcastle Airport, Durham Tees Valley Airport, Exeter International Airport, Plymouth City Airport, London Stansted Airport, Liverpool John Lennon Airport, Manchester Airport, Leeds Bradford Airport, Robin Hood Airport Doncaster Sheffield and Bristol Airport.
+The following airports were at some point closed: Gatwick Airport, Heathrow Airport, Birmingham Airport, Cardiff Airport, Luton Airport, George Best Belfast City Airport, Southampton Airport, Blackpool Airport, Newcastle Airport, Durham Tees Valley Airport, Exeter Airport, Plymouth City Airport, London Stansted Airport, Liverpool John Lennon Airport, Manchester Airport, Leeds Bradford Airport, Robin Hood Airport Doncaster Sheffield and Bristol Airport.
 Some train services ran with revised timetables.
 Trains in Kent were delayed for up to three and a half hours, with hundreds of travellers left stranded.
-In late December, Eurostar trains from Paris or Brussels towards St. Pancras station were severely delayed, with delays of up to 16 hours.
+In late December, Eurostar trains from Paris or Brussels towards St Pancras station were severely delayed, with delays of up to 16 hours.
 All Eurostar services were cancelled from 19 to 21 December; delays and service cancellations continued after that.

 Buses on the Isle of Wight, Gloucester (skeleton service was being run in Gloucester during Wednesday 6 January) and across southern Hampshire were suspended on 5 January owing to heavy snowfall, leaving a large number of people stranded.
 Limited services were back in operation on 7 January in Southampton and Portsmouth on the mainland and between Newport and the other main towns on the Isle of Wight.
 All services in Gosport, Fareham, Locks Heath, Titchfield, Whiteley and Warsash areas were suspended and remained so for two days because of road conditions.
 As of 8 January, one service was running between Gosport and Fareham and one between Fareham and Southampton (although this service was unable to serve Locks Heath or Titchfield).
 The A3 and the A3(M) around Horndean and the Hindhead area and the A1 experienced disruption; many minor roads were closed and only the main motorway and A-road network were passable for much of 5, 6 and 7 January.
 In North East England the A1(M) and A19 suffered challenging conditions (mainly in the evenings and at night) as a result of temperatures dropping to well below zero Celsius.
 Bus service between Newcastle and Sunderland experienced some disruption, as local operators suspended services but the Tyne and Wear Metro was an alternative which was only subject to delays due to the temperatures.

 Ireland

 Local and minor roads were severely affected.
 Dublin Airport closed on Wednesday, 6 January and again on Friday, 8 January.
 Cork Airport closed on Sunday, 10 January at 6:30 pm and did not reopen until 12:30 pm on Monday, 11 January.
-Dublin Bus temporarily cancelled all services, and Ireland West Airport Knock also closed.
+Dublin Bus temporarily cancelled all services, and Ireland West Airport also closed.

 All schools were ordered to close for a day on Monday 11 January, due to the snow.
 Dublin's tram service Luas was badly affected; most drivers and bus riders were afraid to travel on the ice-covered roads.